-Antigua to go ahead with US IP rights suspension
+Antigua announces committee to oversee suspension of US IP rights

 The government of Antigua and Barbuda has formed a select committee to oversee its plans to suspend US IP rights.